What is a PDH?

-A Certification Maintenance Hour (CMH) is 60 minutes spent in a professional development activity as a learner and participant.
-CMHs are accumulated through participation in non-ASHA CEU activities for the purpose of maintaining your CCC.
+A Professional Development Hour (PDH) is 60 minutes spent in a professional development activity as a learner and participant.
+PDHs are accumulated through participation in non-ASHA CEU activities for the purpose of maintaining your CCC.

 ASHA Certification Maintenance Interval:

-ASHA requires 30 CMHs every 3 years to maintain your CCCs.
-There are many types of learning activities that will satisfy the CMH requirement for ASHA.
+ASHA requires 30 PDHs every 3 years to maintain your CCCs.
+There are many types of learning activities that will satisfy the PDH requirement for ASHA.
 These include, but are not limited to, courses offered for ASHA CEUs by ASHA-approved providers.

 State Licensure Renewal Hours: